Hume-Bennett Lumber Company: Converse Basin Mill

-Felling the Sequoia
+Felling the sequoia

 Cutting down giant redwood trees was a laborious and dangerous process that required significant skill and effort.
 It involved building a platform above the buttress of the trunk, chopping a deep notch into the trunk with double-bitted felling axes, and then using a crosscut saw to cut through the remaining wood, with steel wedges inserted along the saw path to keep the weight of the tree from closing the cut.
 After a week or so of cutting, the tree was forced to fall by pounding in additional wedges until the trunk could no longer stand upright.
 The process was made more difficult by the extreme brittleness of the wood, which was prone to shattering upon impact.
 To reduce this risk, loggers often created a "felling bed" by clearing and leveling an area and cushioning it with branches and leaves to absorb some of the shock of the falling tree.
 When possible, sequoias were felled in the winter when deep snow could cushion the fall.
 Giant sequoias larger than 8 ft in diameter were sectioned and then blasted apart by black powder, a process that yielded pieces that donkey engines and flatcars could move but also created enormous waste, with as much as 80% of the commercially valuable wood being wasted.

-Logging Chutes
+Logging chutes

-The logging system in Converse Basin used a network of chutes to transport timber from the woods to the mill.
-The chutes were made of logs placed parallel to each other and supported by trestles or crib work on steep slopes.
-They were powered by donkey engines and were used to move logs that were 10 to 24 feet long and up to 10 feet in diameter.
-A trail rider at the end of the train of logs used a bell system to communicate with the hoist operator at the mill and control the movement of the logs.
-The process was dangerous, as logs could roll out of the chutes or the train could buckle, causing logs to fly off the chute and potentially start fires.
-The chutes replaced the use of ox carts in logging and, with the introduction of donkey engines, eventually replaced the use of animals in logging altogether.
-This change had long-term ecological consequences, as the wood-burning donkey engines needed fuel and consumed logging waste, undergrowth, and immature trees that would otherwise remain, compounding the destructive effect of clear-cutting on forest regeneration.
+The logging system in Converse Basin used a network of chutes to move timber from the woods to the mill.
+Built from parallel logs and supported by trestles or cribwork on steep slopes, the chutes carried logs 10 to 24 ft long and up to 10 ft in diameter.
+Donkey engines powered the system, while a trail rider used bell signals to communicate with the hoist operator and control the movement of the logs.
+The work was dangerous: logs could leave the chutes or a train could buckle, throwing timber from the line and sometimes starting fires.

+The chutes and donkey engines replaced ox carts and other animal-powered methods of moving timber.
+The wood-burning engines consumed logging debris, undergrowth, and smaller trees for fuel, further reducing vegetation in logged areas, and contributing to deforestation.